 In addition to these methods, we also use Electroplating or electro-deposition as a metallization technique.
 In fact, we even can plate directly to ceramic or other non-conductive substrates.

-IJ Research is your source for any/all of these processes.
+STC Material Solutions is your source for any/all of these processes.
 For our turnkey service, it is essential to have them all in house.
-Metallization at IJ Research has two fundamental requirements: the adhesion strength and hermeticity.
+Metallization at STC Material Solutions has two fundamental requirements: the adhesion strength and hermeticity.

 The adhesion mechanism originates from a thermo-metallurgical, thermo-chemical, thermo-diffusive, thermo-mechanical and some degree of physical adsorption.
 Hermeticity originates from various reactions at the sealing interface, sealing length and thermal properties of the component materials.